Altruism - how to act cooperatively in everyday situations

 Can altruism be learned?

-An altruistic attitude needs a certain empathy, but it can be trained and strengthened.
-Want to develop more altruism?
-The Action for Happiness shows Training opportunities for more compassion.
-Start with simple exercises and work your way forward:
+An altruistic attitude requires a certain empathybut it can be trained and strengthened.
+Would you like to develop more altruism?
+Action for Happiness shows you how to train for more altruism.
+Start with simple exercises and work your way up:

 • Hold the door open for other people,